 3. Approximately 15% of those experiencing homelessness are considered “chronically homeless.”

-The hottest and coldest months are the most difficult for this The hottest and coldest months of the year are the most difficult for this group of homeless individuals.
+The hottest and coldest months are the most difficult for this group of homeless individuals.
 Again, much of this population is living unsheltered.
 Family homelessness was also once viewed as an episodic or situational occurrence but has quickly transitioned into a chronic issue.

 4. Approximately 8% of the homeless population in American are veterans, as they are exceptionally vulnerable.

-The homeless people who are considered most at risk are minority groups, including those who are African Americans, Native Americans, Pacific Islanders, multiracial Americans and Hispanics or Latinx individuals.
+The homeless people who are considered most at risk are minority groups, including those who are African Americans, Native Americans, Pacific Islanders, multiracial Americans and Hispanics or Latino individuals.

 5. The United States has more homeless families than any other industrialized nation.